Need Help? Give us a call.

 4. Intellectual Property on the Table

 If your business-to-be has patented their products or has a copyrighted slogan or trademarked logo that wins over customers, then that intellectual property value will probably transfer over to you.
 That means when you buy a business, you sometimes buy more than what the eye can see.

 This isn’t on the table with every business acquisition, but it could be critical if you’re dealing with something that you think could be expanded even more.
 What if you turned this small business into a national franchise?
 All of a sudden, that patent and copyright becomes a lot more valuable.
 Patents, copyrights, and trademarks are often included in sales of software companies, tech businesses, and creative businesses (e.g. music, design, and art).

 What goes up must come down, right?
-Now for the drawbacks of buying an established business:
+Now for the drawbacks of choosing to buy a business:

 1. Higher Upfront Purchasing Costs

 By buying an existing business, you’ll be able to save money on operating costs, such as inventory and equipment.
 However, you’ll probably face some pretty sizable purchasing costs.
-In fact, those purchasing costs might very well be greater than what it would take you to start the business.
+In fact, those purchasing costs might be greater than what it would take you to start a business.

 That’s because, in addition to the obvious assets, you’re also buying ownership over the following:

 All of these items will be the subject of negotiations between the buyer and seller and factor into the final purchase price.